• Skip to main content

 • Lower cost

-• Long-term outcomes (range of motion, grip strength, function) are similar between both treatments.
+Long-term outcomes (ROM, grip strength, function) are similar

-Therefore, conservative treatment remains a reasonable and often preferable option for undisplaced scaphoid fractures.
+Conservative treatment remains a safe and often preferred option for undisplaced scaphoid fractures

 Related Posts